novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 It was the reliable big brother, Sang-won Woo.

 "Do the online auction, shopping sites, and portal sites that try to imitate us do well?
 No, they don't.
 When you look at their sites, they seem to have the technology, but they lack experience.
 If you look closely, they're undoubtedly experiencing the trial and error we went through.
-Son Jung-ui would be no different.
+Son Jung-yi would be no different.
 And what if he inadvertently opens the way to a blue ocean and then we enter the Japanese market?"

 "Oh, I see."

 Sang-won's words were true.

-Often, the reason a 'fast follower' rather than the 'fastest first' dominates the market lies here.
+Often, the reason a 'fast follower' rather than the 'new comer' dominates the market lies here.

-In that sense, 【Amazoness】, 【Yahoo】, and 【eBase】, which entered the market later than 【Jungle】, could be defined as fast followers.
+In that sense, 【Amazoness】, 【Yaho】, and 【eBase】, which entered the market later than 【Jungle】, could be defined as fast followers.

 And whether Lee Hyun-woo intended it or not, he would soon meet those who first paved the way.